High-energy neutrinos from choked-jet supernovae: Searches and implications: Results and Discussion

 where $\varepsilon_{\nu} \equiv (1+z)E_{\nu}$, ${\rm d}\rho(z)/{\rm d} L_{\gamma}$ is the luminosity function that takes into account the distribution of on-axis choked-jet supernova rate density $\rho(z)=f_{\rm jet}R(z)$ with respect to the observed GRB luminosity, $H_0$ is the Hubble constant, and $\{\Omega_{\Lambda}, \Omega_{\rm m}\}$ are the cosmological energy density parameters.
 Combining the above equation with \cref{eq:sb_nu} gives the all-flavor diffuse neutrino flux by~\cite{Bahcall:1999yr,Murase:2015xka}

 where $\xi_z$ and $R_{\rm L}\equiv R(0)$ are the redshift evolution factor~\cite{Waxman:1998yy, Bahcall:1999yr} and the true local rate density (i.e., volumetric rate) of the supernovae that harbor choked jets (including off-axis ones), respectively.
-Eq.~\eqref{eq:diff_flux_2} shows that an upper limit on $f_{\rm jet} \mathcal{E}_{\rm CR}$ directly constrains the maximal neutrino flux we can detect.
+Equation~\eqref{eq:diff_flux_2} shows that an upper limit on $f_{\rm jet} \mathcal{E}_{\rm CR}$ directly constrains the maximal neutrino flux we can detect.

-\Cref{fig:diffuse_limit} shows the upper limits (at $90\%$ confidence level) on the all-flavor diffuse neutrino flux from SNe Ib/c for different cjSN models.
+\Cref{fig:diffuse_limit} shows the upper limits (at a $90\%$ confidence level) on the all-flavor diffuse neutrino flux from SNe Ib/c for different cjSN models.
 The bounds are set via the $\mathcal{E}_{\rm CR}$ limits for $f_{\rm jet} = 1$ from \cref{fig:fj_Ecr}.
 (Note that our limits are sensible for $f_{\rm jet}\gtrsim0.1$, as discussed below.)
 To be conservative and consistent with our supernova sample, we take $R_{\rm L} = R_{\rm Ib/c} \sim 2 \times 10^4 \,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$, the local rate density of SNe Ib/c~\cite{Li:2010kc,Melinder:2012nv}.
-We find that most of the models can still explain all the astrophysical neutrino fluxes.
-In general, the harder the spectrum, the weaker constraints we get.
-Although we focus on cjSN models, SNe Ib/c may be aided by newborn pulsar winds, which could be emitters of neutrinos in the PeV\,--\,EeV range~\cite{Murase:2009pg, Fang:2014qva, Fang:2018hjp}.
+We find that the power-law models with $\gamma = 2.0$ and $\gamma = 2.5$, ULGRB-CS, LLGRB-PE, and LLGRB-$\nu$-Attn can still explain all the diffuse astrophysical neutrino fluxes observed by IceCube.
+While the soft power-law model with $\gamma = 3.0$ cannot contribute more than $59\%$ of the observed diffuse neutrino flux.
+Although we focus on cjSN models, SNe Ib/c may be aided by newborn pulsar winds, which could be emitters of neutrinos in the PeV--EeV range~\cite{Murase:2009pg, Fang:2014qva, Fang:2018hjp}.
 Our analysis results can be applied to such models but the limits are still above the model predictions.